intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 .. code-block:: bash

+        # SHMMAX should not exceed 4294967295 on a 32-bit system.
+On x86-64 platforms, SHMMAX can be much larger than 4GB since the virtual address space is not limited by 32 bits.
 	$ ipcs -lm # Determine current shared memory limits, e.g. max seg size is SHMMAX in kbytes

 	$ cat /proc/sys/kernel/shmmax # Determine the value of SHMMAX